VaughanSampson/UnityEasyBindingsInput/README.md

 # UnityEasyPlayerBindings
-There is a surprisingly little amount of clear documentation on Unity's standard [PlayerInput](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/api/UnityEngine.InputSystem.PlayerInput.html) systems.
-For some, especially newer programmers, creating basic rebinding code for this unneccesarily complicated input standard would be a wasteful time sink.
-So `UnityEasyPlayerBindings` simplifies access to the most common and desirable control rebinding features for video game projects.
+There is a surprisingly little amount of clear documentation on Unity's standard [PlayerInput](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/api/UnityEngine.InputSystem.PlayerInput.html) functionality.
+For some programmers, creating basic rebinding code for this input standard is time sink.
+This package (`UnityEasyPlayerBindings`) streamlines functionality of the most common and desirable control rebinding features for video game projects.

 With this class, you can use simple single-line methods to:
 + Rebind controls.
-This includes rebinding specific bindings within an action or composite action.
+That is: rebind specific bindings within an action or composite action.
-+ Initiate an interactive rebind.
-Here the user's next input will be bound to a desired input binding.
++ Initiate an interactive rebind where the user's next input will be bound to a desired input binding.
++ Get the users next input as a string binding path.
++ Set a binding by binding path.
 + Save and load all bindings.

 ## Setup
-To begin using EasyPlayerBindings in Unity, put the EasyPlayerBindings.cs file in your Unity project's Asset folder.
+To begin using EasyPlayerBindings in Unity, place the EasyPlayerBindings.cs file somewhere in your Unity project's Asset folder.
 Now pick/create a class which manages player input.
 This class should:
-1. Import the class with `using EPBindings;`.
+1. Import with `using EPBindings;`.
-2. Have access to the PlayerInput class which will be effected.
+2. Access the main PlayerInput class.
-3. Instantiate and store a reference to an `EasyPlayerBindings` object.
+3. Instantiate and store an `EasyPlayerBindings` object.

 For example: